heymichellemac/heymichellemac-hugo/content/blog/2022/02/scheduled-creative-time.md

 - Once you have the schedule and the preparation done, it becomes less about the process and more about creating.
 After 1-2 weeks, I could sit down and work on something without worrying about tracking my time, other work I needed to do, how long I should spend on the task.

 As a result of this experiment, I've decided to continue with my scheduled creative time each Friday.
 I really enjoy this time each week and I feel that it's a great creative outlet.

-Thank you so much for reading all the way to the end.
-If you enjoyed this article, please consider sharing it with someone else who might find it useful 🤗